Documentation

 Hornbill automation help

-Each automation includes a help option that provides information on all of the inputs and outputs for each of the available tasks.
+Each automation includes a help option Help Button that provides information on all of the inputs, outputs, and outcomes for the selected task.

 Location